Bounded t-structures on the category of perfect complexes: Introduction

 We should mention that, until now, there were few known results in the direction of Antieau, Gepner and Heller \cite[Conjecture~1.5]{Antieau-Gepner-Heller19}.
 There were of course the {\it K}-theoretic theorems of~\cite{Antieau-Gepner-Heller19} which motivated the conjecture---the reader can find an excellent account of this background in the introduction to~\cite{Antieau-Gepner-Heller19}.
 Harry Smith~\cite{SmithHarry19} proved the conjecture for affine $X$, and Gepner and Haesemeyer studied the class of bounded \tstr s that behave well with respect to restriction to affines.
 For those \tstr s, reduction to Harry Smith's result can be applied.

 \nin {\bf Acknowledgements.}\ \ The author would like to thank Christian Haesemeyer, who kindly presented an outline of his joint project with Gepner.
 This is what spurred the author to try the approach given here.
-The author is also grateful to Sasha Kuznetsov, whose tremendously helpful and insightful comments much clarified an earlier version.
-And further thanks go to Paul Balmer and Jack Hall, for corrections and improvements on earlier drafts.
+The author is also grateful to Sasha Kuznetsov and Evgeny Shinder, whose tremendously helpful and insightful comments much clarified earlier versions.
+And I'm grateful to Jack Hall for many corrections, and for pointing me to the proof of Theorem~\ref{T29.1} in the Stacks Project.
+Further thanks go to Paul Balmer, for corrections and improvements on earlier drafts, and to Alberto Canonaco and Paolo Stellari, whose questions led me to improve an earlier version of the article by going to the effort of proving the weak approximability to $\Dqcs Z(X)$.
+Let me not explain this in detail here, but it turns out that this refinement, of an earlier incarnation of Theorem~\ref{T27.1}, is useful in addressing a question that Canonaco and Stellari asked.
+This will appear as a separate article.

+And finally let me thank two anonymous referees for their careful, thorough reading of the manuscript, and for many valuable suggestions of improvements to the organization of the paper.